MicrosoftDocs/cpp-docs/docs/c-runtime-library/filename-search-functions.md

 Length of the file in bytes.

 `char name`[ `_MAX_PATH`]
-`NULL` terminated name of matched file or directory, without the path.
+Null-terminated name of matched file or directory, without the path.

 In file systems that don't support the creation and last access times of a file, such as the FAT system, the `time_create` and `time_access` fields are always `-1L`.